-PCA's Jim Thompson, the country's top expert in positive coaching education, speaks to over 300 NEPA high-school athletes at a conference held at the University of Scranton.
+Above, PCA's Jim Thompson, the country' s top expert in positive coaching education, speaks to over 300 high-school athletes at a workshop held at the University of Scranton.
 The event was co-sponsored by the Bochicchio Sports Character Initiative.

 Those who play youth and high school sports deserve to be taken seriously.

-The Bochicchio Sports Character Initiative is managed by a group of educators, coaches, athletes, and athletic administrators most of whom reside in northeastern Pennsylvania.
-These individuals volunteer their time to promote positive, informed, and integral coaching in the local youth sports arena.
-The group dedicates itself to compiling and promoting the very best coaching principles and philosophies available.
-Affiliated with such organizations as the American Sports Education Program and the Positive Coaching Alliance, the Bochicchio Sports Character Initiative sponsors coach training, facilitates communication between local sports organizations, and works with high school, recreational, and youth sports programs to build enriching, effective, and rewarding athletic environments that promote player development, honor the game, and treat the participants with due respect.
-Since its inception in 2008, the Bochicchio Sports Character Initiative has offered in-person workshops to hundreds of area coaches and student-athletes.
+The Bochicchio Sports Character Initiative is managed by a group of educators, coaches, and athletic administrators in Northeastern Pennsylvania.
+These individuals volunteer their time to promote responsible coaching in youth sports.
+The group dedicates itself to compiling and presenting the very best coaching principles available.
+Affiliated with such nationally recognized organizations as the American Sports Education Program and the Positive Coaching Alliance, the Bochicchio Initiative sponsors coaching workshops, facilitates communication between sports organizations, and works with youth sports programs to build enriching athletic environments that honor the game, enhance player development, and treat participants with due respect.
+Since its inception in 2007, the Bochicchio Sports Character Initiative has trained nearly 1500 coaches, administrators, and student-athletes in Northeastern Pennsyvlvania region.

-The Bochicchio Sports Character Initiative Youth Soccer Coaching Workshop in honor of Joe Bochicchio.
-Among the many area soccer people in attendance as guests and instructors were (l to r) Jeff Bochicchio, Stephen Klingman (University of Scranton Associate Athletic Director and former U of S men's head soccer coach), Matt Pivirotto (University of Scranton men's head soccer coach),Sandy Bochicchio,Gus Esgro, Colleen Murphy (University of Scranton women's head soccer coach), Eilleen Sodano (North Pocono High School girls' assistant soccer coach), Steve Davis, Ph.D.
-(University of Scranton Associate Provost), Jack O' Malley, Ph.D.
-(Chair, Bochicchio Sports Character Initiative), and Chris Davis, Ph.D. (head soccer coach, Baptist Bible College women).
+The 2007 Bochicchio Sports Character Initiative Soccer Coaching Workshop in honor of Joe Bochicchio.
+Attendees included: (l to r) Jeff Bochicchio, Steve Klingman (University of Scranton Associate Athletic Director and former U of S soccer coach), Matt Pivirotto (University of Scranton men's soccer coach),Sandy Bochicchio,Gus Esgro, Colleen Pivirotto (University of Scranton women's soccer coach), Eilleen Sodano, Steve Davis, Jack O' Malley (Chair, Bochicchio Initiative), and Chris Davis.(women's soccer coach, Baptist Bible College).

-These components of sporting excellence brought the team, and its winning coach, national recognition in Division III NCAA athletics.
+These components of excellence earned this decorated coach national recognition in Division III NCAA athletics.

-Joe Bochicchio was the Head Women's Soccer coach at the University of Scranton from 1984-2006 He was revered as a man who was able to combine the pursuit of sportsmanship and moral excellence with an incredible success on the field.
+Joe Bochicchio was the Head Women's Soccer coach at the University of Scranton from 1984-2006 He was revered as a man who was able to combine brilliantly the pursuit of moral excellence with an absolutely ncredible success on the field.
 For example, in 23 seasons of conference play, his teams put together an extraordinary record of 115-10-4 (.907).
-He coached many teams that were nationally ranked and nationally recognized, including three teams that he coached all the way to the quarterfinals of the NCAA national championships.
-Especially worth highlighting is the fact that his 1985 team was the only Division III team that was ranked in the Division I top 20 that year.
-His 298 career wins places him among the top 30 coaches of all-time in all divisions of NCAA women's soccer.
+He coached many teams that were nationally ranked, including three teams that he coached all the way to the quarterfinals of the NCAA national championships.
+Especially worth highlighting is the fact that his 1985 team was the only Division III team in the country to earn a ranking in the Division I top 20.
+His 298 career wins places him among the top coaches of all-time in all divisions of NCAA women's soccer.